MacgyverCode/Image-Classification-Example/README.md

 ```

 ## Create Our main File
-This file will run when a user requests this program from the API
+This file will read "/temp/data.json" download the image and run the prediction model against that image when a user makes an API request.

 ```bash
 vim main